Intellectual Property strategies for deriving benefit from your IPR

 As Shane Robinson, HP’s Executive Vice President and Chief Strategy & Technology Officer, puts it, “Increasing a patent portfolio increases our ability to trade intellectual property with others.
 Our focused innovation strategy – investing in technologies where we can lead and partnering for the rest – is paying off.”

-SECRECY STRATEGY (Retaining Secrecy.
+Intellectual Property Strategy 4: Secrecy Strategy (Retaining Secrecy.
 No Patenting)

 Let’s say you have put your dairy cows on a diet that makes them produce more milk.
 You could keep this diet a secret so others can’t benefit from it.
 Here you are using a trade secret to give yourself a competitive edge.
 This secrecy strategy may be appropriate where: